 Data Structures = Data + Permissible operations on the data

-Operations on any data structure can be grouped into two categories: Query Operations and Modification Operations.
+Operations on any data structure can be grouped into two types: Query Operations and Modification Operations.
 These operations are frequent in real-life applications, and we should study the design, code, and analysis of critical operations for each data structure.
-Even we can encounter many other specific operations during the problem-solving.

-The primitive data structure is a fundamental building block of data structures.
-It is a predefined way of storing data of only one type.
-In other words, it can hold a single value in a specific memory location.
+Primitive data structure is a fundamental building block of data structures.
+This is a predefined way of storing data of only one type.
+In other words, this can hold a single value in a specific memory location.
 Some examples of primitive data structures are: boolean (true or false), char (16 bits), byte (8bits), short (16 bits), int (32 bits), long (64 bits), float (32 bits), double (64 bits).

 Non-primitive data structures are derived from primitive data structures.
-It is a user-defined data structure that stores the data of different types as a single entity with the relationship between each data item.
+This is a user-defined data structure that stores data of different types as a single entity with a relationship between each data item.

 Linear data structures: Here, elements are arranged or linked linearly with one after another.
 In other words, elements can be traversed or accessed in a single direction.
 Examples of linear data structures are array, linked list, stack, and queue.

-Non-Linear Data Structure: Here, elements are not arranged sequentially.
+Non-linear data structure: Here, elements are not arranged sequentially.
 In other words, each data element can be linked to more than one data element.
-It exhibits a hierarchical relationship between the elements, and there can be multiple directions to go from one data to another.
-Examples of linear data structures are tree, graph, set, etc.
+It can exhibit a hierarchical relationship between elements, and there can be multiple directions to go from one data to another.
+Examples of non-linear data structures are tree, graph, set, etc.

-Based on the memory representation of data, depending upon whether they are based on arrays or pointers., Non-primitive data structures can be further classified into two categories: Sequential data structures and Linked data structures.
+Based on the memory representation of data, depending upon whether they are based on arrays or pointers, non-primitive data structures can be further classified into sequential and linked data structures.